-teachers said that "Gypsies lie, steal, and are dirty."
-95
+and are dirty."95

 Not surprisingly, academic achievement in Roma ghetto schools is substantially less than in other schools.
 For example, while nationwide the pass rate of the national exam granting a diploma de capacitate is 68 percent, the pass rate in predominantly Roma schools was less than 45 percent.
-Roma-majority schools are also much more likely to be overcrowded and lack a school library.
+Rome-majority schools are also much more likely to be overcrowded and lack a school library.
+The schools are also much more likely to be overcrowded and lack a school library.

-Romanian ghetto schools have emerged in part because of patterns of residential segregation-Romamajority schools are located in or near largely Roma communities.
-However, a closer examination of the location of Roma communities and Roma-majority schools reveals that residential living patterns do not tell the full story, and, in particular, indicate that residential patterns do not make the phenomenon of Roma ghetto schools a foregone conclusion.
-Research by sociologist Mihai Surdu found that, as of 1998, "more than half the schools with at least a 50 percent Romani student body were located less than three kilometers from neighboring schools of the same level with predominantly non-Romani children."99 Nearly three-quarters of majority-Roma schools were less than five kilometers from schools with another ethnic enrollment.
-These findings square with observations made during the Mission.
-For example, the Roma community of Zizin mentioned in the introduction was only a few minutes from downtown Braşov, yet few Romanians had ever visited it or were even aware of its existence.101 Another partial cause of the emergence of Roma
+Romanian ghetto schools have emerged in part because of patterns of residential segregation-Roma-majority schools are located in or near largely Roma communities.98 However, a closer examination of the location of Roma communities and Roma-majority schools reveals that residential living patterns do not tell the full story, and, in particular, indicate that residential patterns do not make the phenomenon of Roma ghetto schools a foregone conclusion.
+Research by sociologist Mihai Surdu found that, as of 1998, "more than half the schools with at least a 50 percent Romani student body were located less than three kilometers from neighboring schools of the same level with predominantly non-Romani children."99 Nearly three-quarters of majority-Roma schools were less than five kilometers from schools with another ethnic enrolment.
+100 These findings square with observations made during the Mission.
+For example, the Roma community of Zizin mentioned in the introduction was only a few minutes from downtown Brasov, yet few Romanians had ever visited it or were even aware of its existence.101 Another partial cause of the emergence of Roma ghetto schools is the withdrawal of non-Roma students from